AMReX-Codes/amrex/Docs/sphinx_documentation/source/FFT.rst

 :cpp:`FabArray<BaseFab<ComplexData<Real>>>`.
 For local FFT, the users can use FFTW, cuFFT, rocFFT, or oneMKL directly.

-The scaling follows the FFTW convention, where applying the forward transform followed by the backward transform scales the original data by the size of the input array.
+Other than using column-majored order, AMReX follows the convention of FFTW.
+Applying the forward transform followed by the backward transform scales the original data by the size of the input array.
 The layout of the complex data also follows the FFTW convention, where the complex Hermitian output array has `(nx/2+1,ny,nz)` elements.
 Here `nx`, `ny` and `nz` are the sizes of the real array and the division is rounded down.

 Below are examples of using :cpp:`FFT:R2C`.